The Ultimate Guide To Buying An Espresso Machine

 2. Milk frother

-Without starting a religious debate about whether or not an espresso should be made with milk, let’s just state that there are some who prefer a cappucino, caffe latte or the like. rather than a pure espresso and in that case a milk frother is a necessity.
+Without starting a religious debate about whether or not an espresso should be made with milk, let’s state that some prefer a cappuccino, caffe latte or the like.
+Rather than a pure espresso and in that case, a milk frother is a necessity.

 3. Espresso cups

 Just as you do not drink wine from a glass of water, you should also not drink espresso from a normal coffee cup.

 It just ruins the whole experience of drinking a cup of espresso.